gurkanctn/CryptoPals_Python/README.md

 # CryptoPals_Python

-I had come across Crypto Pals web site a while ago (2015?).
-Didn't have time to tackle the challenges then, but now I found some time to deal with Python a bit more.
+I had come across Crypto Pals web site a while ago (2015?). https://cryptopals.com/

+I didn't have time to tackle the challenges then, but now I found some time to deal with Python a bit more.

 #Why Python?
 I'm trying to learn a new language.
 (I have the following background in computer programming: